Code-Institute-Submissions/cat-union/README.md

 ---

-\*The [CatsUnion repository](https://github.com/adam181189/cat-union) was developed using github workspaces, and all commits were pushed to GitHub using Git.
+\*The [CatsUnion repository](https://github.com/adam181189/cat-union) was developed using GitHub Workspaces, and all commits were pushed to GitHub using Git.

 \*Commits were pushed every time important sections were completed in order to create useful ongoing checkpoints.